Daniel Brodsky

-Daniel Brodsky (born 1944) is an American real estate developer, art collector, and member of the board at The Metropolitan Museum of Art, where he served as Chairman from 2011-2021.
+Daniel Brodsky (born 1944) is an American real estate developer, art collector, and member of the board at The Metropolitan Museum of Art, where he served as chairman from 2011-2021.

 Biography

 Daniel Brodsky was born in 1944.
-His mother Shirley (née Markowitz) is a painter and his father, Nathan Brodsky, was a real estate developer.
+His mother Shirley (née Markowitz) was a painter and his father, Nathan Brodsky, was a real estate developer.
 He has one sister Thea Brodsky Amro.
 He earned a B.A. in political science from the University of Pennsylvania in 1968 and an M.A. in urban planning from the Robert F. Wagner Graduate School of Public Service at New York University in 1970.
 In 1971, he joined the real estate development and management firm founded by his father.
 In 1981, the firm was renamed The Brodsky Organization.
 In 2006, his father died and Daniel became the CEO of The Brodsky Organization.
 The Brodsky Organization has developed over 8,000 apartments in New York City, and is one of the largest developers of middle class housing in the city.